hypered/reesd-stack/README.md

 Hackage, is picked up by Cabal, which ends up in conflict.
 As conflicts arise, additional packages are pinned.

+Different versions of GHC and packages are available.
+The build-depends file with "lts" in their name are created from Stackage listing, e.g. https://www.stackage.org/lts-7.15.
+If in addition there is a "-reesd" suffix, it means the list was shortened/augmented to Hypered's need.

+- ghc-7.8.4 was "hand-made".
+- lts-2.22-reesd is similar but built from lts-2.22.
+It also contains hakyll and pandoc.

 ## `images/stack`

 A Docker container that built the dependencies (see above) can be commited to an image.
 That image can be used as a binary distribution of a customized Haskell Platform, or a batteries-included, self-contained GHC. `images/stack` is such a committed container.

 ## Usage